karl-zylinski/odin-c-bindgen/README.md

 	- On Windows: Download libclang 20.1.8 from here: https://github.com/llvm/llvm-project/releases/download/llvmorg-20.1.8/clang+llvm-20.1.8-x86_64-pc-windows-msvc.tar.xz -- Copy the following from that archive:
 		- `lib/libclang.lib` into the generator's 'libclang' folder
 		- `bin/libclang.dll` into the root of the generator (next to where the bindgen executable will end up).
 	- On Linux/mac, please install libclang.
 For example using `apt install libclang-dev` on Ubuntu/Debian/Mint.
-Anything from clang version 16 and new should work.
+Anything from clang version 16 and newer should work.

 > [!NOTE]
 > libclang is used for analysing the C headers and deciding what Odin code to output.